Adrien Dumont de Chassart betting profile: Sony Open in Hawaii - PGA TOUR

 Dumont de Chassart's advanced stats and rankings

-- Dumont de Chassart posted a Strokes Gained: Off-the-Tee average of -0.267 in his past five tournaments.
+- Dumont de Chassart posted a Strokes Gained: Off-the-Tee average of -0.267 in his past five tournaments, indicating struggles with his tee shots.

-- In terms of Strokes Gained: Approach the Green, Dumont de Chassart averaged -0.276 in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Dumont de Chassart recorded a -0.276 mark in his past five starts, showing difficulties with his iron play.

-- On the greens, Dumont de Chassart delivered a -0.198 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Dumont de Chassart delivered a -0.198 Strokes Gained: Putting mark in his past five tournaments, reflecting challenges with his putting game.

 All stats in this article are accurate for Dumont de Chassart as of the start of the Sony Open in Hawaii.